-The work component is an existing process identified by the process ID.
-A process ID value of RS_MYSELF indicates the resource set attached to the current process is requested.
+The work component is an existing process identified by the process ID or an existing kernel thread identified by the kernel thread ID (tid).
+A process ID or thread ID value of RS_MYSELF indicates the resource set attached to the current process or the current kernel thread, respectively, is requested.